 The software and settings for the environment where your Layered Images will run.
 Includes your:

-- Provisioning service
+- Provisioning service software

-- Connection broker
+- Connection broker agent

 If the appliance is running on a different hypervisor, you also need your hypervisor tools and settings.